AnthropoKee/SummerSchool/README.md

-# SummerSchoolWhat is the meaning of life?
+# SummerSchool What is the meaning of life?
+Hello